Revature-Salesforce-Training/curriculum/Week_1/JavaScript/LNJavaScript.md

 # Module - JavaScript

-This module introduces JavaScript, the DOM, and AJAX.
+This module introduces JavaScript, and many other related topics.

 ## Table of Contents